-The Parliamentary Library is launching an internship in 2014 as part of a new initiative to engage with future library professionals and foster relationships between the Parliamentary Library and Australian tertiary institutions.
+The Parliamentary Library's internship program engages with future library professionals and fosters relationships between the Parliamentary Library and Australian tertiary institutions.

 - experience working in the Australian Parliament

-- interaction with relevant expert Librarians and researchers in the Parliamentary Library
+- interaction with highly skilled librarians and researchers in the Parliamentary Library

 - experience that can be used towards university course credit